fbnrst/clasim/README.md

-# clapy - Simulate and analyse continuous labelling assays
+# clasim - Simulate continuous labeling assays

-`clapy` is a python module that allows to simulate continuous labelling assays.
+`clasim` is a python module that allows to simulate continuous labeling assays.

 In the example folder are the script to create the plots from the paper and an simple fit example.